MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/journal.md

 ---
 title: Journal management - Azure Data Explorer
-description: This article describes Journal management in Azure Data Explorer. ms.reviewer: orspodek ms.topic: reference ms.date: 08/19/2019
+description: This article describes journal management in Azure Data Explorer. ms.reviewer: orspodek ms.topic: reference ms.date: 04/25/2023
 ---
 # Journal management

- `Journal` contains information about metadata operations that are done on the Azure Data Explorer database.
+`Journal` contains information about metadata operations done on your database.

 The metadata operations can result from a control command that a user executed, or internal control commands that the system executed, such as drop extents by retention.